elliottwu/sorderender/README.md

 ```

 ### 2. Synthetic Vases
 This synthetic vase dataset is generated with random vase-like shapes, poses (elevation), lighting (using spherical Gaussian) and shininess materials.
-The diffuse texture is generated using the texture maps provided in [CC0 Textures](https://cc0textures.com/) under the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).
+The diffuse texture is generated using the texture maps provided in [CC0 Textures](https://cc0textures.com/) (now called [ambientCG](https://ambientcg.com/)) under the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).

 Download the dataset using the provided script:
 ```
 cd data && sh download_syn_vases.sh
 ```

+We also provide the scripts for downloading [CC0 Textures](https://cc0textures.com/) and generating this dataset in `data/syn_vases/scripts/`.
+Note the script uses API V1, which appears outdated already.
+Many assets have now been removed.
+[API V2](https://help.ambientcg.com/04-API/API_v2.html) has been released.
+Please check and adapt the code to the new API.

 ## Pretrained Models
 Download the pretrained models using the scripts provided in `pretrained/`, eg: